 B.Com.’07, MBA (Schulich)’11.
 Marketing at Colgate-Palmolive.
 Former AMS VP Operations, Commerce Society Academics Commissioner, Residence Don, Queen’s Campus Tour Guide, Walkhome Staff, Queen’s Centre Building Committee, Queen’s School of Business Promotion, Tenure & Renewal Committee, Queen’s Daycare Board of Directors.
 Recipient of the Commerce Undergraduate Award and Diana Blake Memorial Book Prize.
 John Orr Chair (2009 & 2010), Committee Member (2007, 2008, 2011), and Selection Committee (2009, 2010, 2011).
 Co-chair of Colgate-Palmolive’s United Way Campaign (2008 & 2009).
 Judge for Queen’s Entrepreneurs Competition (2007 & 2008).
 Current term to 2015.

 B.A.'87.
 Senior Counsel and Managing Director, Communications, the Offord Group, a Canadian philanthropic consulting company.
 Member of University Council since 2003.
 Member of the University Council Reform Planning Group and the Board of Trustees External Relations and Development Committee.
 Past Vice-President, Canadian Council for the Advancement of Education.
 Past board member, Queen’s Alumni Association.
 Staff member in Queen’s Advancement 1988-99.
 Queen’s Herb Hamilton Award Winner 2000.
 Student involvement includes Queen’s Journal 1984-88 (News Editor 1987-88), writer for the Conduit, and member of the Status of Women Committee 1987-88.
 Member of the Marty, Royce and Lynett Scholarship selection committee 1998-2000.
 Current term to 2015.

 B.Com.'07; At Queen's, Mustafa was CFO of Queen's Opera Company, Deputy Commerce Academic Commissioner and Chair of the Equality Issues Committee.
-He is a founding director of LIFT, an African social entrepreneurship fund, an advisory board member for the A. Alfred Taubman Medical Research Institute for stem cell research, an alumni board member of Queen's University Investment Council and a mentor-coach with iMentor.
+He is a founding director of LIFT, an African social entrepreneurship fund and a board member of Queen's University Investment Council.
 Current term to 2017.